mollerse/frp-article/article.md

 ## Theoretical foundation

-Functional reactive programming is the combination of two other programming paradigms; functional and reactive programming.
-The original goal of FRP is to unite the statefulness and mutative nature of user interfaces with the semantic determinism and rigorous reasoning of pure functional programming.

-At its most basic level, FRP is about abstractions for representing a value as it changes, or mutates, over time.
-Historically, this has been difficult to achieve using traditional imperative programming.
-The imperative programming paradigm is temporally discrete in nature, which has only allowed for indirect representation of discretely evolving values.

-We will now look at which parts from the two paradigms FRP makes use of and how it makes FRP possible.

-### Reactive Programming

-Reactive programming is a programming paradigm that deals primarily with the flow of data and semantics for expressing how changes in state propagates through a dependency graph.
-Using reactive programming, a programmer can easily express data flows and set up dependencies and leave the propagation of change to the execution model of the language or liberary used.

-The best example of data flow is the interaction between cells in a spreadsheet.
-If you change one cell, another cell which has a depencendy on that cell would automatically be updated.
-For instance with one cell being the sum of two other cells.

-This concept of data flow bears a resemblence to the well known observer pattern.
-Using the reactive semantics allows us to express the same as the observer pattern, but easier and with more granularity.
-Where the observer pattern deals with whole objects, reactive data flows would be applicable to attributes of objects.

-### Functional Programming

-Achieving rigorous and formal reasoning in combination with user interfaces was the original goal of FRP.
-This trait is enabled by what is known as pure functions.
-Pure functions are functions that depend only on their inputs and not the state of the program being run.

-Pure functions also does not mutate anything outside of itself.
-This helps eliminating side effects which is one of the main reasons pure functions enable formal reasoning and semantic determinism.

-Functions make up the core building block of functional programming, but they would not be very useful if they could not be composed and combined.
+The primary goal of functional reactive programming is to enable functional programming of user interfaces.
+Why does one want to program functionally?
+Functional programming gives the programmer tools to reason about code, both infromal and rigorous, through the use of immutability and pure functions.

-Composition of functions depend on another trait of functional programming, which is immutability.
-Immutability means that once a value is instansiated it does not change.
-This means that we can take functions or data and combine them in many different ways without affecting the original representation of the function or data.
+Immutability means that once a value has been instansiated, it does not change.
+Pure functions means that a function will always produce the same output given the same input.

-To compose functions we use another class of functions known as higher order functions.
+To create more advanced behavior one can combine functions through other functions, which are known as higher order functions.
 These take functions as inputs and produce functions as output.
 This class of functions are also known as combinators.
 The most well-known combinators are map, reduce and filter.
 When composing functions in this manner, we program declaratively.
 A declarative programming style is more concerned with the _what_ happens instead of the _how_ something happens.

-The reason immutability and purely functional functions are hard to reconcile with real world programming is that most important values are mutable to change.
-This becomes especially apparent in user interfaces where every user action mutates a piece of the program state.

-### Functional Reactive Programming

-When we combine the notion of data flow from reative programming and the pure, side-effect free, functions and combinators from functional programming, we get (classical) functional reactive programming.
+If these traits are so great, why are they not found more often in modern programming?
+It has to do with the fact that many of the important attributes of programs are naturally mutable.
+This is especially true for user interfaces, where the user may mutate the state of the interface through actions.

+In addition to being mutable environments like user interfaces are often asynchronous in their behavior.
+This leaves us with an environment where the state may change at any point in time and outside the control of the program.
+In addition the order in which actions are performed is also important, so the temporal aspect of actions needs to be accounted for.
+This does seem largely at odds with the traits we want to obtain from functional programming.
+This is where reactive programming comes in.

+Reactive programming is a programming paradigm that deals primarily with the flow of data and semantics for expressing how changes in state propagates through a dependency graph.
+Using reactive programming, a programmer is able to define datatypes that express data flows while leaving the task of actually progagating state to the execution model of the language or liberary used.

+The best example of data flow is the interaction between cells in a spreadsheet.
+If you change one cell, another cell which has a depencendy on that cell would automatically be updated.
+For instance with one cell being the sum of two other cells.

+Combining the reactive datatypes with functional composition we arrive at functional reactive programming.
 Because the semantics of reactive programming allows us to define datatypes that represent a value that handles its own mutation we can use that to introduce "safe" abstractions.
 Functions opreate only on theese abstracted datatypes and from the view of the function the state is immutable.
 All the mutation is left to the underlying implementation of the datatype.

-The way dependencies are set up in dataflow graphs is very compatible with the notion of immutability from functional programming.
-Data flows in only one direction, much like the way data is passed from function to funciton without ever mutating the original representation.
-This allows us to use the same method of composition in functional reactive programming as in functional programming.

-In functional reactive programming, we treat mutable values as time-varying, which is better suited to represent the temporal aspect of change.
-FRP has two different ways of representing a value that changes with time; continous and discrete.

-A continous value, or behavior as it is commonly known in FRP, is the representation of something that always has a value when observed.
-For instance the current time or the height of a person.
-It does never not have a value.
-This can be expressed as a function of time `t` which yields a value `v`.
-Discrete values, on the other hand, is a sequence of values with an associated timestamp.
-These values are commonly refered to as events.
+We can now use the composition vocabulary from functional programming without compromising the traits we wanted in the first place.

+Classical functional reactive programming deals with two different representations for values that vary with time.
+Behaviors, which are continous values, can be represented as a function of time `t` which yields a value `v`.
+Events, which are sequences of discrete events modelled as a list of value and time pairs `[(t, v)]`, to account for discrete phenomena.
+This way FRP succesfully deals with mutable and asynchronous environments while accounting for the temporal aspect.

 ## FRP In Practice